amarburg/covis-postprocessing/README.md

 `Common/` ... contains Matlab code.

 `Test/` contains a Matlab-language test suite.
-On a (Linux or Mac?) machine with Matlab installed, this test suite can be run by `make test` at the top level of this repo.
+On a (Linux or Mac?) machine with Matlab and Gnu make installed:

+  * `make test` or `make unittest` will run a (relatively fast) unit test suite.
+  * `make integrationtest` will run a more thorough integration test suite.
+This will fully process multiple COVIS files and may take some time to run.

 The `Deploy/` directory contains code related to packaging this code as a Python library for distribution.